syssi/esphome-seplos-bms/README.md

 # esphome-seplos-bms

-ESPHome component to monitor Seplos BMS via UART or RS485
+ESPHome component to monitor a Seplos BMS via UART, RS485 or BLE

 ## Supported devices